Edbart123/Task-3-EddyB/README.md

 # SQL Data Analysis Project — DecodeLabs Week 3

 ## Overview
-Analyzed a structured dataset using SQL to extract business insights through filtering, sorting, grouping, and aggregation.
+Analyzed a structured retail sales dataset using SQL to extract business insights through filtering, sorting, grouping, and aggregation.
 This project simulates the core analytical workflow a data analyst performs when exploring a relational database to answer business questions.

 **Tools:** SQL · SQLite · DB Browser for SQLite